MrSandipSharma/Frontend-Mentor-Solutions/Newbie/README.md

 ### 2. Product Preview Card Component
 <img src="https://img.shields.io/badge/Date-24/05/2023-red?style=for-the-badge&logo=&logoColor=white" alt="Date">

-`Product Preview Card Component` was great challenge for me a learned a lot of things while completting this challenge
+`Product Preview Card Component` was great challenge for me and I learned a lot of things while completting this challenge

 * learned about `<picture> tag` it helps to handle different images for different devices
 * Used `<article> tag` for first time